girltoy/JungleWar/docs/models/getModels.md

 - `modelId?: string;`
   - Filters models by identifier.
 Separate multiple values with `;`.
 - `author?: string;`
-  - Filters models by the org
+  - Filters models by the organization that created them.
+Separate multiple values with `;`.
+- `createdByEmail?: string;`
+  - Filters models by creator’s email.
+Separate multiple